csu-signal/axomiyaberta/README.md

 - Code for finetuning AxomiyaBERTa and its phonological version on the CLoze-QA dataset in the `task_finetune/QA_multiplechoice` dir
 - For ECB+, the `scorer` directory inside `task_finetune/ECB_CDCR` dir contain the perl script coreference scorer from `https://github.com/conll/reference-coreference-scorers`.

-## Pretraining/ Pretrained Model Usage
+## Pretraining/Pretrained Model Usage

-Upon publication, AxomiyaBERTa will be released publicly on HuggingFace platform from where it can be directly used using the from_pretrained method of the Transformers library.
+AxomiyaBERTa is available on HuggingFace at https://huggingface.co/Abhijnan/AxomiyaBERTa.
+It can be directly used using the from_pretrained method of the Transformers library.